Categoricity for an inferential $\omega$-logic and in $L_{\omega_1,\omega}$: Introduction

 \section{Introduction}

 This paper exploits diverse meanings of `categoricity' in disparate areas of logic.
 On one hand, there is the conviction that the theory of canonical structures like arithmetic or the real numbers ought to be axiomatized by a categorical theory (in some logic), one that has a unique model (up to isomorphism).
-On the other, logical inferentialists argue that the truth conditions of the logical operators should be determined by the rules of inference, that is logical calculi should be categorical in a different sense.
-However, as early as \cite{CarnapFor}, Carnap gave conflicting assignments of truth values for propositional formulas that each satisfied the same rules of inference.
+On the other, logical inferentialists argue that the truth conditions of the logical operators should be determined by the rules of inference; that is, logical calculi should be categorical in a different sense (Definition~\ref{langdef}.3b).
+However, as early as \cite{CarnapFor}, Carnap gave conflicting assignments of truth values for propositional and quantified formulas that each satisfied the same rules of inference.

 Since at least Benacerraf and Putnam, the notion of determinacy of reference for canonical mathematical structures has been a central topic in the philosophy of mathematics.
 One road has been the structuralist attempt to avoid the entire (even naive) set theoretic notion of model.
 Most attention has focused on choosing a logic whose theory of that intuitively well-conceived structure has a unique model.

 Naturally, Dedekind's second order axiomatization of arithmetic \cite{Dedekind} is the standard to measure against.
-Our discussion builds on \cite[Part B]{ButtonWalshbook} which critiques both second-order and weaker logics abilities for this task.
+Our discussion of the philosophical implications of these results in \cite{BaldwinBrincusII} builds on \cite[Part B]{ButtonWalshbook} which critiques both second-order and weaker logics' abilities for this task.
 First-order logic is properly dismissed immediately because of the upward L\"{o}wenheim-Skolem Tarski theorem.

 The major innovations of this paper provide modified inferential definitions of the $\omega$-rule that extend $L_{\omega,\omega}$ and categorically characterize countable structures as in $L_{\omega_1,\omega}$.